Kittilä Airport

 Kittilä Airport (IATA: KTT, ICAO: EFKT), Kittilän lentoasema, is a Finnish airport located in Kittilä inside the Arctic Circle.
 It handles general aviation and mostly seasonal international traffic and is one of the main airports in Northern Finland.
-During the winter, Kittilä receives visitors from countries such as Germany, France, United Kingdom, Russia, Ukraine, The Netherlands, Switzerland, Spain and Canada.
+During the winter, Kittilä receives visitors from countries such as Germany, France, United Kingdom, Ukraine, The Netherlands, Switzerland, Spain and Canada.
 It carried 363,161 passengers in 2019 and 206,251 passengers in 2020 (due to COVID-19) being the fourth busiest airport in Finland.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Kittilä Airport: